ibm-cloud-docs/cis/custom-rules-creating.md

    ```
    {: pre}

-   You can also create the custom rule by accepting a JSON input command (from a file or directly as a string):
+   You can also create the custom rule by accepting the following JSON file or directly as a JSON string:

    ```sh
    ibmcloud cis custom-waf rule-create DNS_DOMAIN_ID (--json @JSON_FILE | JSON_STRING) [-i, --instance INSTANCE] [--output FORMAT]